codeigniter4/shield/docs/2 - quickstart.md

 ### Change Access Token Lifetime

-By default, Access Tokens can be used for 1 year since they last use.
+By default, Access Tokens can be used for 1 year since the last use.
 This can be easily modified in the `Auth` config file.

 ```php
 public int $unusedTokenLifetime = YEAR;